Scheduled at 9:15am in Westminster I on Thursday, November 15 (2018).#17215

 - Videos take a first-person, storytelling approach to motivate viewers and inspire them to take action.

-Administrative/Campus Policy, Assistive Technology, Faculty Instruction/Accessible Course Design, Including Accessibility in Curriculum, Information Resources, Information Technology, Legal, Uncategorized, Web/Media Access
+Accessible Course Design, Administrative/Campus Policy, Assistive Technology, Legal, Teaching about Accessibility in Curriculum, Uncategorized, Web/Media Access

 Craig has worked in the field of instructional design and accessible technology for nearly two decades.
 As a member of the federally-funded ACCESS Project, he created UD training modules and a video for faculty.
 Craig is the lead author of a chapter in Universal Design in Higher Education: From Principles to Practice, edited by Sheryl Burgstahler (Harvard Education Press, 2015), and has co-authored several peer-reviewed journal articles.